LostInInaka/tewisay/README.md

 TODO
 ----
 * (maybe?)
 Wrapping
-* Better support for cowfile using perl (or drop them)
+* Better support for cowfiles using perl (or drop them)
 * Easier building on other distros